Excel Workbook Destination¶

 The row is now moved from the 9th position to the 8th position.

-Once the object layout is configured, click Next.
-A new screen will appear -Config Parameters, which allows to further configure and define parameters for the excel destinaion file.
+5. Once the object layout is configured, click Next.
+A new window will appear, Config Parameters, which allows to further configure and define parameters for the excel destination file.